 Producer Mark Cooper ensured that the programme featured a wide range of musical styles, writing “it is not intended to be rock or chart orientated, although we do hope to feature some mainstream artists”.

-Since 2008 Later has added an extra show on Tuesday evenings, broadcast live after the recording of the main programme, which goes out on Friday.
+In 2008 Later added an extra show on Tuesday evenings, broadcast live after the recording of the main programme, which aired on Friday.